apoorvamanchala/Starbuy/README.md

 We have a sign-up page where customers can enter their personal information, such as name, email, phone number, gender, interests, and address in a form in which we are using radio-buttons, checkbox, drop-down features.
 Once a user clicks the "submit" button, all the information is placed into the database table "user, When the user has signed up, the login page appears, allowing them to log in using their username and password.
-After logging in, the user is taken to the "STARBUY" homepage.
+After logging in, the user is taken to the "Our site" homepage.

 Home Page:
 Header: It contains all the menu choices, including new items, specials, promo codes, and various product options.